raspberrypilearning/people-in-space-indicator/worksheet.md

     >>> leds = [LED(pin) for pin in pins]
     ```

-    *This is called list comprehension - generating a list in one line instead of using a traditional loop*
+    *This is called list comprehension: generating a list in one line instead of using a traditional loop*

 1. Inspect the `leds` list: